Modern approaches for evaluating treatment effect heterogeneity from clinical trials and observational data: Summary and discussion

-There is interest in developing ITRs respecting constraints on costs, adverse events, sample size\cite{Wang2018, AtheyWager2021, CaiCAPITAL2022}.
-Also there is a need in interpretable personalized solutions (ITR’s) within a predefined policy class, e.g tree-structured or rectangular areas\cite{Laber2015A, CaiCAPITAL2022, Doubleday2022}.
-Multi-stage machine learning solutions with separate modeling of nuisance functions (i.e., for prognostic effects and treatment assignment mechanism) and HTE, such as in R-learning and many other proposals\cite{vanderLaan2013,Lee2017,AtheyWager2021}, allows extra flexibility in choosing different sets of covariates.
+There is interest in developing ITRs respecting constraints on costs, adverse events, sample size.\cite{Wang2018, AtheyWager2021, CaiCAPITAL2022} Also there is a need in interpretable personalized solutions (ITR’s) within a predefined policy class, e.g tree-structured or rectangular areas.\cite{laber2015, CaiCAPITAL2022, Doubleday2022} Multi-stage machine learning solutions with separate modeling of nuisance functions (i.e., for prognostic effects and treatment assignment mechanism) and HTE, such as in R-learning and many other proposals,\cite{vanderLaan2013,Lee2017,AtheyWager2021} allows extra flexibility in choosing different sets of covariates.
 For example, accounting for confounding may require a broader set of variables that can be used in fitting nuisance functions, the assessment of HTE may rely on a smaller set of predefined potential effect modifiers and use an interpetable representation such as decision trees.
 Also it is common that certain variables such as economic status or insurance type cannot be used as part of treatment policy while they may be accounted for as potential confounders.

-A number of topics were not covered by this tutorial: methods for ITR for continuous treatments (see Zhang, Kong, and Yang \cite{Zhang2020A} and references therein), subgroups identification with longitudinal data \cite{Loh2016,Cho2017}, methods for ITR for survival outcomes using doubly robust approaches\cite{bai2017, diaz2018, Liu2023}, change point methods\cite{Li2021}, transfer learning allowing researchers to generalize HTE (i.e., ITRs) from experimental to real-world data\cite{Wu2022} by optimal re-weighting; combining estimates of HTE across heterogeneous data sources where the analyst is not granted access to individual patient data by methods of federated learning\cite{Brantner2023}; computing variable importance for predictors of treatment effects and selection of important predictors while preserving type 1 error or false discovery rates (e.g., via knockoff variables\cite{Sechidis2021}).
+A number of special topics were not covered by this tutorial: methods for data-driven selection of patient subpopulations for adaptive signature\cite{Freidlin2010, Zhang2016, Diao2018} and adaptive enrichment\cite{Zhang2017, Simon2017, Xu2018, Joshi2020} designs of clinical trials, subgroups identification with longitudinal data\cite{Loh2016,Cho2017} and for multiple outcomes,\cite{Zhao2024} change point methods for subgroup identification,\cite{Li2021} methods for ITR for continuous treatments, \cite{Zhang2020A} ITRs for time-to-event outcomes,\cite{bai2017, diaz2018, Liu2023,Cui2023} transfer learning allowing researchers to generalize ITRs from experimental to real-world data,\cite{Wu2022} combining estimates of HTE across heterogeneous data sources (where the analyst is not granted access to the individual patient data) by methods of federated learning,\cite{Brantner2023} selection of important predictors of treatment effect while preserving the Type I error or false discovery rates (e.g., via knockoff variables\cite{Sechidis2021,Zimmermann2024}).